syncfusion-content/blazor-docs/blazor/kanban/data-binding.md

 Kanban `DataSource` property also supports the complex model data binding.
 Complex data fields are specified using the dot(.) operator.

-In the below sample, Kanban fields are mapped with complex data binding.
+In the following sample, Kanban fields are mapped with complex data binding.

 ```cshtml
 @using Syncfusion.Blazor.Kanban